 The -one and only- bus is driven by a local man named Viggo.
 Whilst the airport is within walking distance, it’s outside the boundaries of the settlement.
 So not safe to walk alone.
 Viggo had a huge grey beard, pipe and flat cap.
 In addition to driving the bus, to and from the airport, Viggo offers tours by taxi.
-So small is Longyearbyen, we bumped into him several times and he was such an interesting character.
+So small is the settlement at Longyearbyen, we bumped into him several times and he was such an interesting character.
 The locals are more than happy to tell stories of life in Svalbard.
 And I couldn’t get enough of it.

 Sadly -although preventably- there have been tourist deaths.
-Pretty regularly.
 Although not in the settlement, usually on camping trips and expeditions.
 There are considerably more polar bears than people on Svalbard.
 But during the Winter months they go out on the sea ice to hunt, nearer the North pole.
 Whilst Svalbard is the base camp for such expeditions to the North pole, it’s a big country.
 Almost all untouched Arctic tundra and wilderness.
 So your chance of running into a polar bear in the settlement is low.

 As the sea ice is declining, some polar bears are starving.
 Emaciated polar bears are far likelier to attack.
 Or come into the town looking for food.
 It breaks my heart to think of people shooting bears, when we’re in their World, not the other way around.
 And the authorities take this very seriously.
 However sadly as polar bears are such apex predators, if confronted with one and unable to scare them away, it’s the only option.
 And even then, it’s not a guaranteed way to stay alive.